Child protection applications

 There are provisions about access by the young person and their parents to Family Division reports (ss 556, 559).
 Access may be withheld from the young person or the parents if it is deemed prejudicial to the physical or mental health of the young person or their parents.
 A report cannot be withheld from a lawyer representing the young person or their parents.

 Interim accommodation orders

 If a case is adjourned, the young person is usually placed on an interim accommodation order.
-Such an order can take five forms:

 A young person can only be placed in a secure welfare service if there is a substantial and immediate risk to the child; and not because there is no other adequate accommodation.
 An initial secure welfare placement cannot exceed three weeks.
 It can be extended once for a further three weeks if exceptional circumstances exist (s 267(2)(c) CYF Act).

 Conditions – including contact with parents – can be placed on an interim accommodation order.
 A young person’s whereabouts may be withheld from a parent if special circumstances exist, or if the young person’s safety or wellbeing is in jeopardy (s 265).
 An appeal may be made to the Supreme Court about the making or dismissing of an application for an interim accommodation order (s 268).

 A magistrate who finds a protection application proven can then make a protection order.

 Before the court can make a protection order that removes a child from parental care, it must be satisfied that all reasonable steps have been taken by the DFFH to provide the services necessary to enable the child to remain in parental care (s 276 CYF Act).